 Single Sign-On (SSO) allows users to conveniently authenticate towards multiple online services with the help of a central party, the Identity Provider (IdP).
 When accessing a service - denoted as a Relying Party (RP) - users are redirected for authentication to the IdP.
 The IdP then verifies the user and sends a cryptographically signed token attesting the user's identity uid to the RP.
-The SSO approach frees users from the burden of remembering dedicated login credentials for each service they want to use, while also providing stronger authentication and simpler deployment for the RPs.
-Due to these characteristics, SSO has been widely adopted in recent years, particularly with major platform providers such as Google, Meta, or Apple serving as IdPs [1, 2, 20].
+The SSO approach frees users from the burden of having to remember a dedicated login credential for each service they want to use, while also providing stronger authentication and simpler deployment for the RPs.
+Due to these characteristics, SSO has seen widespread adoption in recent years, particularly with major platform providers such as Google, Meta, or Apple serving as IdPs [1, 2, 18].

 Unlinkability via Pseudonyms.
 A privacy drawback of SSO systems is that users become linkable across RPs through their identity uid, included in each token the IdP signs.
-Therefore, NIST recommends the use of Pairwise Pseudonymous Identifiers [37, §6.2.5] - short ppid.
-The IdP then replaces the user's identity uid in the token with a unique pseudonym ppid, which is derived specifically for the targeted RP.
-This protocol feature is supported by the widely-adopted OpenID Connect (OIDC) standard [43, §8], which uses a hash function H to set ppid = H(k, uid, rid), where k is a high-entropy key of the IdP and uid, rid are the identifiers of the user and RP, respectively.
-As the IdP assigns deterministic and unique pseudonyms for each user-RP combination, the RP is still ensured that the correct user logs in, and the same user cannot authenticate under multiple pseudonyms, which is known as Sybil-resistance.
-At the same time, the user can engage with different RPs under unlinkable pseudonyms, which has been prominently advertised by Apple in their Sign in with Privacy service [4] that uses this feature.
+Therefore, NIST recommends the use of Pairwise Pseudonymous Identifiers [35, §6.2.5] - short ppid.
+The IdP then replaces the user's identity uid in the token with a unique pseudonym ppid, which is derived specifically for Cavit Özbay Hasso Plattner Institute, University of Potsdam cavit.oezbay@hpi.de the targeted RP.
+This protocol feature is supported by the widelyadopted OpenID Connect (OIDC) standard [41, §8], which uses a hash function H to set ppid = H(k, uid, rid) where k is a highentropy key of the IdP and uid, rid are the identifiers of the user and RP, respectively.
+As the IdP assigns deterministic and unique pseudonyms for each user-RP combination, the RP is still ensured that the correct user logs in, and the same user cannot authenticate under multiple pseudonyms, which is known as sybil-resistance.
+At the same time, the user can engage with different RPs under unlinkable pseudonyms, which has been prominently advertised by Apple in their Sign in with Privacy service [5] that uses this feature.

 Figure 1: OPPID: Users authenticate to RPs through the IdP.
-The IdP cannot observe which RP the user accesses.
-Users are unlinkable via RP-specific pseudonyms ppids.
+The IdP cannot observe towards which RP the user authenticates, and users are unlinkable via RP-specific pseudonyms ppids.

 Main Challenge: Unobservability.
-While unlinkable pseudonyms improve user privacy with RPs, they highlight another fundamental SSO privacy problem: the IdP must know the RP's identity rid at each login to generate the user's RP-specific pseudonym.
-The pseudonym computation is not the only reason rid is revealed to the IdP in every authentication request.
+While unlinkable pseudonyms improve user privacy towards RPs, they emphasize another and more fundamental privacy problem of SSO: to derive the user's RPspecific pseudonym, the IdP must know the RP's identity rid at each user's login.
+The pseudonym computation is not the only reason why the rid is revealed to the IdP in every authentication request.
 The most important purpose is to bind the token to the targeted RP for phishing protection, which is done by simply including rid in the signed token.
-Further, the IdP typically limits its service to registered RPs only, which requires some form of authentication from the RP to the IdP too [43].
+Further, the IdP typically wants to restrict its service to registered RPs only, which requires some form of authentication from the RP to the IdP too [41].